 - Peke Hofman (member of the board): publisher, curator, former director of the CBK – the art centre of ‘s-Hertogenbosch.

-Stichting Bosch Parade has delegated daily management to the artistic leader and the business manager.
+Stichting Bosch Parade has delegated daily management to the artistic leader, head of marketing and the business manager.

 Bosch Parade has a Recommending Committee consisting of socially engaged people with a formidable track record in society (and the town of ‘s-Hertogenbosch).
 They hold Bosch Parade very dear.